GreptimeTeam/docs/versioned_docs/version-0.9/user-guide/manage-data/overview.md

 Otherwise, the database TTL policy will be applied to the table.

 For more information about TTL policies, please refer to the [CREATE](/reference/sql/create.md) statement.

+## More data management operations

+For more advanced data management operations, such as basic table operations, table sharding and region migration, please refer to the [Data Management](/user-guide/administration/manage-data/overview.md) in the administration section.